leormsbee/proj-portfolio/hw_007/hw_007_theme_cg.md

   - Ensure you place them in the right folder.
 There is only 1 location they will work from
   - *Commit these files*

-7- Time permitting, begin styling the ARCS theme in class.
+7- Time permitting, begin styling the CG theme in class.